pouriyajamshidi/tcping/README.md

 tcping www.example.com 443 --otlp http://localhost:4318 --source-label brussels
 ```

-Everything that gets sent, how to query it, and a ready made Alloy, Prometheus,
+Everything that gets sent, how to query it, and ready made Prometheus, Alloy,
-InfluxDB, Grafana and tcping stack you can start in one command to try this
+OpenTelemetry Collector and InfluxDB stacks, with Grafana and tcping, that you
-without setting a server up first, are in
+can start in one command to try this without setting a server up first, are in
 [docs/observability](docs/observability/README.md).

 ---